The agentic product workspace

 How it works

 Most tools own one slice of this and hand off the rest — so context leaks at every seam.
-Burrow runs the whole loop on one surface: a spec becomes an AI breakdown, an agent does the work, your team signs off.
-The same context — your company knowledge, the spec, the decisions — is carried forward at every step, for both humans and agents.
+Burrow runs the whole loop: customer signals surface the right spec, AI breaks it down, agents ship it, and post-launch evaluation closes the loop.
+The same context — signals, specs, decisions, outcomes — carried forward at every step.

 Write the spec, together.

-A real-time editor with live cursors and presence, built on BlockNote and Yjs.
+A real-time multiplayer editor built on BlockNote and Yjs.
 The PM writes the intent, engineers add the constraints — same document, same moment.
-A / slash menu and in-editor AI drafting are right there when you need them.
+A / slash menu and in-editor AI drafting grounded in your Context Graph are right there when you need them.

 Break it down with AI.